jacknohairwax/cth-repair-arxiv-labmt-project/optional_docs/notes.md

 Dodds et al. (2011) introduce a "stop band" of [4, 6] for time-series hedonometer applications — words near the neutral midpoint are dropped to make day-over-day shifts more visible.
-We are not doing time series.
+This project is not doing time series.
-We are scoring single short documents (~150 tokens after tokenisation).
+This project scores short documents. (~150 tokens after tokenisation).
 If we drop everything in [4, 6], a typical abstract loses two-thirds of its matched tokens and the per-document mean becomes dominated by a handful of words.
 Coverage already collapses.
-We chose to preserve the full lexicon and instead report coverage transparently.
+I kept the full lexicon and report coverage instead.

 ## Why use matched_token_count >= 5